DCC-EX/mkdocs-test/docs/products/ex-sensorcam/01-installation-guide.md

 The Arduino monitor is not "visual".
 The Processing 4 software enables one to see what the CAM sees and permits one to place sensors visually.
 Close down the Arduino IDE to free up the sensorCAM USB com port.

-Download the "processing-4.3-windows-r64.zip" file from <https://processing.org>
+- Download the "processing-4.3-windows-r64.zip" file from <https://processing.org>

-Highlight the zip file and "Extract all" files to a suitable Destination directory (process4 say)
+- Highlight the zip file and "Extract all" files to a suitable Destination directory (process4 say)

-Locate and make a shortcut to the processing-4.3/processing.exe file on the desktop.
+- Locate and make a shortcut to the processing-4.3/processing.exe file on the desktop.

-Make a sensorCAM folder in process4 & Copy the _sensorCAM.pde_ file into a _process4/sensorCAM_ directory
+- Make a sensorCAM folder in process4 & Copy the _sensorCAM.pde_ file into a _process4/sensorCAM_ directory.

-Click the shortcut thereby opening Processing4
+- Click the shortcut thereby opening Processing4

-Click the GetStarted box on the Welcome window
+- Click the GetStarted box on the Welcome window

-Click file-open, select _sensorCAM.pde_ and open.
+- Click file-open, select _sensorCAM.pde_ and open.

 ![Processing Welcome](/_static/images/ex-sensorcam/processing-welcome.png)

 ![Processing Open sensorCAM](/_static/images/ex-sensorcam/processing-open-sensorcam.png)

-Click the (left) circular run button to produce the test pattern shown below
+- Click the (left) circular run button to produce the test pattern shown below

 ![Processing Run](/_static/images/ex-sensorcam/processing-run.png)